 - Deadpan Snarker: In real life and on Special Victims Unit.

-- Dominatrix -> Your Cheating Heart -> Oh Crap: "The Girl Tried to Kill Me," where Ice goes to a dominatrix's home to have sex and her husband catches them.
+- Dominatrix -> Oh, Crap!: "The Girl Tried to Kill Me," where Ice goes to a dominatrix's home to have sex and her husband catches them.

-- Also, "Ed," who dies in a drunk driving accident.
+- "Ed," who dies in a drunk driving accident.

 - Gangbangers: "Colors", "Escape from the Killing Fields", "Body Count"

-- Gender-Blender Name: His father specifically named him Tracy to toughen him up.
+- Gender-Blender Name: Tracy Lauren Marrow.
+His father specifically named him Tracy to toughen him up.
+Which is the same reason the father in a certain Johnny Cash song named his son "Sue."

 - It Will Never Catch On: Ice-T recorded a song about Nelson Mandela called "Prepared to Die" in 1991, containing the lines "The man is a hero/He needs a Nobel Prize / But that will never happen / So I'm gonna keep rappin'."
 Mandela actually did win the Nobel Peace Prize two years later.